DanielBMarkham/Info-Ops/manuscript/chapter21.md

 ## About UX/UI

-With Peter Principal and his Precision Possum Piloting School, we used UI wireframes (structures) to tease out behavior and supplementals.
+With Peter and his opossum school, we used UI wireframes (structures) to tease out behavior and supplementals.
 This is a great technique to use with users, as long as:

 1. The users understand it's just a tool to drive creative conversations, and
 2. You tear up the wireframes and start over once the model starts filling out